ArturMazurkevic/ArturMazurkevic/README.md

 ### Hi there 👋
-I'm learning web development and focusing on frontend skilss.
+I'm learning web development and focusing on frontend skills.